theSuriya/Indian-Bird-Classification/README.md

 This project focuses on classifying images of Indian bird species using a deep learning model built with TensorFlow-GPU.
 The model is capable of predicting one of the 25 bird species included in the dataset.

-## Dataset

-Describe the dataset used for training and testing the model.
-Include information about the number of classes, the number of images per class, and any preprocessing steps applied to the data.

 ## Features

 - TensorFlow-GPU for efficient deep learning model training.